Izzathajar/ISS-Project-Search/README.md

 ## About ISS Project

-This is a project to get information about ISS (International Space Center).
+This is a Laravel web application to get information about ISS (International Space Center).

 Example of information that we can get from this project are:
 -Longitude